mediocregopher/bananaq/README.md

 Returns `OK` on success

-Returns an error if `NOBLOCK` is set and the okq instance is too overloaded to handle the event in the background.
+Returns an error if `NOBLOCK` is set and the bananaq instance is too overloaded to handle the event in the background.
 Increasing `bg-push-pool-size` will increase the number of available routines which can handle unblocked push commands.